LuizGandra/minitalk-42/README.md

 Minitalk consists of two programs: a server and a client.
 The server receives messages from the client via UNIX signals (`SIGUSR1` and `SIGUSR2`), decoding and displaying them.
 The client sends messages to the server by converting text into binary signals.
 It’s divided into:
 - **Mandatory Part**: Basic server-client communication.
 - **Bonus Part**: Enhanced version with acknowledgment and additional features.

+**Note:** Although a bonus directory exists, the mandatory part already fulfills the bonus requirements (e.g., acknowledgment via signals).
+Thus, the bonus part is merely a duplicate of the mandatory part.

 ### Key Features